phpbench/phpbench/docs/writing-benchmarks.rst

 When testing units of code where microsecond accuracy is important, it is necessary to increase the number of *revolutions* performed by the benchmark runner.
-The term "revolutions" (invented here) refers to the number of times the benchamark is executed consecutively within a single time measurement.
+The term "revolutions" (invented here) refers to the number of times the benchmark is executed consecutively within a single time measurement.

 We can arrive at a more accurate measurement by determining the mean time